mitigation-controller/mitc/README.md

 The ongoing research deals with the development of an automated risk-mitigation tool for construction projects, namely the Mitigation Controller (MitC).
 MitC is a state-of-the-art tool that can assist project managers to have a full grip on the progress of their running construction projects.
 It takes as input a complete project schedule and returns several outputs that help the project manager take actions to prevent potential delays.

-The source code was developed and tested with MATLAB R2019a.
+The source code was developed and tested with MATLAB R2019a and R2020b.

 Work done by: